kksgandhi/personal_site/media as reflection.md

 media reflects the biases and views of its creators, and in a larger sense, the times in which it was written.
-The Tom Sawyer books have a different view on race than books written today just because of the time period it was written in
+The Tom Sawyer books have a different view on race than books written today just because of the time period it was written in.